tejasnikumbh/ost-poc-frontend/README.md

 [x] Storage for maintaining user logged in
 [x] Error showing on incorrect LOGIN
 [x] Make profile page private
+[ ] Render quiz data for a quiz
-[ ] Make loader for signup and login loading
+[ ] Complete submit quiz functionality and make sure stored in BE [ ] Make loader for signup and login loading
 [ ] Logout functionality
 [ ] Forgot password functionality